SamMartin92/tic-tac-to/README.md

  - style.css was passed through https://jigsaw.w3.org/css-validator/ to ensure there were no errors.

  <img src='assets/images/readme/testing-and-bugs/css-validator.PNG'>

+ - The anchor tags in the footer were tested to ensure they open correctly and in a new tab.

  ### Bugs
 - There were numerous bugs that had to be fixed when building the site.
 I will lay out some examples of bugs I encountered here.